Blog

 • They may have pets (or friends) who cause damage to the rental unit that YOU will then be liable for.

 • They may have loud parties until all hours and cause trouble with the neighbours, which can end up in an eviction.
-You would then have to pay the landlord's legal costs to evict the subtenant.
+YOU would then have to pay the landlord's legal costs to evict the subtenant.

-• They may fall behind in the rent, and you will be on the hook for it.
+• They may fall behind in the rent, and YOU will be on the hook for it.

-How can I limit my risks?
+How can you limit your risks?

 • Only assign or sublet to someone you trust.